DevGustavoGantois/Atividade-37/README.md

 Exception Handling:
 try, except: Catches and handles exceptions.
 finally: Optional block that is always executed, regardless of whether an exception occurs or not.

+Functions:

+In Python, a function is a block of code that performs a specific task.
+It is defined using the def keyword, followed by the function name and parentheses that can contain parameters.
+The function body contains the code that performs the desired task.
+A function may or may not return a value using the return keyword.
+Functions are used to organize and reuse code, making it more modular and easier to understand
 ...

 --------------------------------------------------------------------------------------------------------------------------------------------------